 Before getting there, do some research.
 Find out which are the best areas to live in and what they have to offer.
-Compare them to your home and notice the changes they bring in your daily life.
+Compare them to your home and notice the changes they bring into your daily life.

-Moving out is stressful however you look at it, so it’s better to have some information before diving in.
+Moving out is stressful, however, you look at it, so it’s better to have some information before diving in.